I have an idea for a new service group!

 What are the criteria for a service group?

 Please read carefully the information presented here, as well as review the proposal form in its entirety, before completing and submitting the form.
 New Service Group Proposals are accepted on a rolling basis throughout the academic year.
 (Proposals received during the summer will be reviewed at the start of the fall semester.)
-Staff review proposals on Mondays.
-To ensure a Monday review, your proposal must be submitted by 5:00 pm on the Thursday prior.
-If you have any questions as you develop your idea and proposal, email Elsie Sheidler.
+Staff review proposals on the first Monday each month.
+To ensure a review, your proposal must be submitted by 5:00 pm on the Thursday prior.
+If you have any questions as you develop your idea and proposal, email Evan Schneider.

 The basic criteria for all service groups supported by the Pace Center, include: